Manufacturing companies need to plan and control their production process to meet customer demand and achieve their objectives.

 - Raw material availability and procurement time.

 A production schedule is generated for all machines.
 Scheduling is done in an optimized fashion based on the priorities of production.

-Features of the ERP production planning module
+Features of the Production Module in ERP

-- Process definition with inputs, outputs, by-products, and overheads
+- Process definition with inputs, outputs, by-products, and overheads.

 - Definition of Bill of Materials (BOM) for all products up to any number of levels.